Preparing for Your Visit

 Visit our Locations page to find a map to the Illinois Retina Associates office where you are scheduled to see your physician.
 You can then get personalized driving directions right to our front door!

-Thank you for your assistance.
+Thank you for your assistance and welcome!
 We look forward to seeing you on the day of your appointment!